 When configuring security for your JIRA instance, there are two areas to address:

-- security permissions within JIRA itself
+- permissions within JIRA itself

 - security in the external environment

-Configuring security within JIRA
+Configuring permissions within JIRA

 JIRA has a flexible security system which allows you to configure who can access JIRA, and what they can do/see within JIRA.

 There are five types of security within JIRA:

 - Global permissions — these apply to JIRA as a whole (e.g. who can log in).

 - Project permissions — organised into permission schemes, these apply to projects as a whole (e.g. who can see the project's issues ('Browse' permission), create, edit and assign them).

 - Issue security levels — organised into security schemes, these allow the visibility of individual issues to be adjusted, within the bounds of the project's permissions.